jskycak3/jpskycak.github.io/_pages/tutor.md

 author_profile: true
 ---

+I've tutored hundreds of students for thousands of hours.
+Because I tailor homework help and test prep to students' special interests and individual learning styles, my students not only pass their class, but also understand and connect with the subject matter.
+I also offer enrichment for advanced students who find joy in math.

 Test Prep | SAT (personal: 1540/1600), ACT (personal: 34/36), GMAT (personal: 770/800), GRE, CHSPE
 Math Subjects | Calculus I/II/III, AP Calculus AB/BC, AP Statistics, Pre-Calculus, Algebra 2
 Ages | High school and college, but willing to take on highly advanced younger students